-Fig.1: Effect of probiotic supplementation on mean body weight of Osmanabadi does during the periparturient period.
+Fig.1: Effect of probiotic supplementation on the mean body weight of Osmanabadi does during the periparturient period.

-The mean body weight of Osmanabadi does as influenced by probiotic supplementation is presented in Table 1 and illustrated in Figure 1.
-During the prepartum period (day –28), the average body weights were similar across all treatments (T1: 31.26 kg, T2: 31.39 kg, and T3: 31.35 kg), indicating uniformity among experimental groups before the start of supplementation.
-However, just before kidding, does in the probiotic-fed groups recorded significantly higher (P < 0.05) body weights, with T3 (36.26 kg) being superior to T2 (35.40 kg) and control T1 (34.11 kg).
-After kidding, body weights declined in all groups due to parturition stress and the onset of lactation (T1: 29.55 kg, T2: 29.89 kg, T3: 30.36 kg).
-During the postpartum period (day 28), probiotic-supplemented does showed a trend toward faster recovery, with T3 maintaining the highest mean body weight (31.11 kg) followed by T2 (30.50 kg) and control T1 (29.99 kg), although the differences were statistically non-significant.
+The mean body weight of Osmanabadi does as influenced by probiotic supplementation, as presented in Table 1 and illustrated in Figure 1.
+During the prepartum period (day –28), the average body weights were similar across all treatments, indicating uniformity among experimental groups before the start of supplementation.
+However, just before kidding, does in the probiotic-fed groups were recorded significantly higher (P < 0.05) body weights, with T3 being superior to T2 and control T1.
+After kidding, body weights declined in all groups due to parturition stress and the onset of lactation.
+During the postpartum period (day 28), probiotic-supplemented does showed a trend toward faster recovery, with T3 maintaining the highest mean body weight, followed by T2 and control T1, although the differences were statistically non-significant.
 This pattern indicates that probiotic supplementation helped mitigate postpartum body weight loss and aided quicker recovery from the negative energy balance.
 These results are in agreement with the findings of Aaliya Fayaz et al. (2020) and Whitley et al. (2014), who reported improved body weight maintenance in does fed probiotics due to enhanced rumen microbial activity, improved nutrient utilization, and better metabolic adaptation during the periparturient period.

 Weight Changes

-Table 2: Effect of probiotic supplementation on mean body weight change of Osmanabadi does during the periparturient period.
+Table 2: Effect of probiotic supplementation on the mean body weight change of Osmanabadi does during the periparturient period.